Kohei Arihara: Texas Rangers

 On December 26, 2020, Arihara signed a two-year contract worth $6.2 million with the Texas Rangers of MLB.
-On April 3, 2021, Arihara made his MLB debut as the starting pitcher against the Kansas City Royals, allowing 3 earned runs in 5.0 innings of work with 1 strikeout.

-On May 22, 2021, it was revealed that Arihara had a posterior humeral circumflex artery aneurysm in his right shoulder, which required surgery, ruling him out for at least 12 weeks.
+On April 3, 2021, Arihara made his MLB debut as the starting pitcher against the Kansas City Royals, allowing three earned runs in five innings of work with one strikeout.
+On May 22, it was revealed that Arihara had a posterior humeral circumflex artery aneurysm in his right shoulder, which required surgery, ruling him out for at least 12 weeks.
 On May 26, he was placed on the 60-day injured list.
 On September 1, Arihara was activated from the injured list.
 On September 19, Arihara was designated for assignment by the Rangers.

-He had his contract selected back to the major league roster on August 16, 2022.
-In a September 10 start against the Toronto Blue Jays, Arihara was clobbered for 11 earned runs on 12 hits and 5 walks in 3.0 innings pitched.
-The next day, Arihara was designated for assignment, with a cumulative 9.45 ERA in 5 games.
+Arihara had his contract selected back to the major league roster on August 16, 2022.
+In a September 10 start against the Toronto Blue Jays, Arihara was clobbered for 11 earned runs on 12 hits and five walks over three innings pitched.
+The next day, Arihara was designated for assignment, with a cumulative 9.45 ERA in five games.
 He cleared waivers and was sent outright to the Triple–A Round Rock Express on September 14.
-He elected free agency on November 6.
+Arihara elected free agency following the season on November 6.

 Fukuoka SoftBank Hawks

 On January 6, 2023, Arihara returned to Japan, signing a contract with the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
 In the interleague play against the Yokohama DeNA Baystars on June 6, Arihara pitched for the first time since returning to NPB.
 He also earned his first win with the Hawks on June 13 in the interleague play against the Tokyo Yakult Swallows.
 In 2023 season, he finished the regular season with a 10–5 win–loss record, a 2.31 ERA, and a 74 strikeouts in 120 2/3 innings.

 In 2024, Arihara had a 14–7 record and a 2.36 ERA with 137 strikeouts in 182 2/3 innings pitched across 26 appearances.
 He started Game 1 of the 2024 Japan Series.

 Arihara made 26 appearances for Fukuoka in 2025, compiling a 14-9 record and 3.03 ERA with 121 strikeouts over 175 innings of work.
 With the Hawks, Arihara won the 2025 Japan Series.

+He became a free agent at the end of the season.

+Hokkaido Nippon-Ham Fighters (second stint)

+On December 24, 2025, Ariahara signed a four-year, $15.4 million contract with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.